deckhouse/virtualization/docs/internal/dvcr_cleaner.md

 ## Garbage collector

-When all removing operations are finished, run the `garbage collect`:
+When all removal operations are finished and there are no virtual disks in the `provisioning` phase, run the `garbage collect`:
 ```bash
 k exec -it -n d8-virtualization dvcr-84c4bffc46-tkgvq -c dvcr -- dvcr-cleaner gc run
 ?
 Confirm? [y/N] y█